Bankruptcy vs. Debt Consolidation: Which is Better?

 Before we can compare bankruptcy against debt consolidation, we need to go over what debt consolidation is and how it works.

-As the name suggests, debt consolidation involves lumping multiple debts together into a single, more manageable debt.
-The general idea is that most debtors have an easier time handling one debt than trying to balance numerous payments which are all on different schedules and are paid to different creditors.
+Debt consolidation is the process of merging multiple debts into a single, more comfortable to manage debt.
+The general idea is debtors will find it easier to handle one debt than balancing numerous payments, which are all on different schedules and are being paid out to different creditors.

-Debt consolidation has two objectives: to simplify the repayment process for debtors, while simultaneously reducing monthly payments and interest rates.
+Consolidating debt has two objectives: simplifying repayment processes for debtors, while simultaneously reducing monthly payments and interest rates.
 Essentially, you would be taking out a new loan in order to pay off the debts you have already incurred.

 A simple way of differentiating settlement from consolidation is to remember that settlement focuses on reducing your debts, while consolidation focuses on reducing your creditors.

 Bankruptcy follows a different process from debt settlement or debt consolidation.
 In Chapter 7, the trustee assigned to your case (or a third party whom the trustee has hired) sells your non-exempt property to creditors to help pay off your debts, while you keep your exempt property.
-In Chapter 13, you, your attorney, and your creditors will negotiate a repayment plan or “reorganization” to gradually pay off a certain portion of your debts.
+In Chapter 13, you, your attorney, will propose a repayment plan or “reorganization,” adhering to the provisions in the Bankruptcy Code, to gradually pay off a certain portion of your debts.